Spring Cleaning & Home Maintenance Checklist for 2023

 From inspecting your roof to staining your deck, spring is the perfect time to give your house the TLC it so desperately deserves.

-Use this checklist to complete all of the cleaning, inspections, and repairs your home needs before summer is here.
+Use this checklist to complete all the cleaning, inspections, and repairs your home needs before summer.

 Spring Tasks For the Inside of Your Home

-Inspecting and cleaning the inside of your home, especially after spending more time indoors is important to kick off the warmer weather.
+Inspecting and cleaning the inside of your home, especially after spending more time indoors, is essential to kick off the warmer weather.

 1. Deep Cleaning Your Home